 Don’t just focus on the metrics

 While keeping your contact center’s goals and metrics on track is important, make sure to be able to take situational circumstances into account as well.
 For example, your agents’ performance might not always be able to meet certain metrics when they are handling an influx of angry or anxious calls.
-Handling angry calls is an extremely stressful task.
+Handling angry customers is an extremely stressful task.
 Make sure that your agents don’t feel like they are going to lose their job if they don’t always perform according to your set goals of the day.

 Encourage time off